unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-Where the `CustomException` class is:
+Where the `CustomException` class is, for example:

 ```csharp
 /// <summary>